 Impacts of the LDRD program are particularly evident in the quality of publications resulting from LDRD-funded research, the number of awards LDRD researchers receive, and the number of postdoctoral candidates supported by the program.
-The metric information provided below represents the combined impact of the LDRD programs at Lawrence Livermore, Los Alamos, and Sandia National Laboratories.
+The metric information provided below represents the combined impact of the LDRD and SDRD programs at Lawrence Livermore National Laboratory, Los Alamos National Laboratory, Nevada National Security Sites, and Sandia National Laboratories.

 Technical vitality